Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Conclusion

 \section{Conclusion}

 In this work, we present a federated learning algorithm \texttt{Comfetch} for training large networks on memory-constrained clients.
-In our scheme, the central server parameterizes the global model via Count Sketches of the weight matrices, significantly reducing storage costs.
-While using multiple Count Sketches per weight provides us with a convergence guarantee, we experimentally demonstrate that using only a single sketch is performance-preserving.
-To the best of our knowledge, we are the first to suggest a federated learning algorithm for model compression.
+In our scheme, the server parameterizes the global model weights via sketch key pairs, significantly reducing storage costs.
+These sketched architectures greatly reduce bi-directional communication, memory, and computational costs while retaining high performance.

 The limitations of \texttt{Comfetch} motivate future directions.
-We note that theory developed in Section \ref{mathsection} concurs with the results of the multi-sketch experiments provided in Figures ~\ref{fig:varying-number-sketches-cifar10} and \ref{fig:varying-number-sketches-mnli}, but does not predict the success of single-sketch \texttt{Comfetch} which we observe in Figure~\ref{fig:convergence-effect-compressionrate}.
-Structurally-aware sketches \citep{zhang2020islet, chen2016bias} or oblivious sketches \citep{ahle2020oblivious} with strong guarantees may hold the key to a guaranteed one-sketch scheme.
+We note that the theory developed in Section \ref{mathsection} does not predict the success of single-sketch \texttt{Comfetch} which we observe to be very effective in our experiments.
+Structurally-aware sketches \citep{zhang2020islet, chen2016bias} or oblivious sketches \citep{ahle2020oblivious} may provide insight into one-sketch guarantees.